Anthony-Massaad/Anthony-Massaad/README.md

 I am a software engineer with over 2 years of experience and a Carleton University graduate.
 My passion lies in collaboration and problem-solving through software development.
 I have honed my skills across various programming languages and technologies, with a strong emphasis on web development, Python, Java, and C.

 I am dedicated to continuous learning and am always seeking opportunities to enhance my skills while staying updated with the latest technology.
 As a software engineer, I thrive for quality, efficiency, and innovation.
 I also thrive in collaborative environments where I can contribute to and learn from a team, driving projects to successful completion.
-If you'd like to explore some of the projects I've worked on, feel free to check out my Github profile.
 I am actively seeking full-time software developer positions to further advance my career.

 - Feel free to check out my [:globe_with_meridians: Website Here!](https://anthonymassaadportfolio.vercel.app/)